srjayep/buzz/README.md

 [![Build Status](https://travis-ci.org/georgecodes/buzz.png?branch=master)](https://travis-ci.org/georgecodes/buzz)

 Buzz is a command-line interface into Spacewalk/RHN Satellite, written in Ruby.
+Under the hood, it uses the Spacewalk API documented at http://www.spacewalkproject.org/documentation/api/1.9/, but simplifies common tasks through a command line interface.

 It will work with Ruby 1.8, which is the default Ruby on a lot of systems.

 ## Introduction